Health Plan Questions and Answers

 People with more than one health plan can’t elect streamlined claims submission because their claims must be processed by two separate health plans to calculate the coordination of benefits before the Health FSA pays.
 If any amount remains unpaid, submit that remainder to the Health FSA as described.
 Health FSA reimbursements are issued as soon as a claim is received and processed.
 Most reimbursements submitted through the mail have a check issued within 2 to 3 weeks.

-A: It is an IRS rule associated with the tax benefits of the HFSA.
-Since your contributions to the HFSA escape income taxes, they must be used for the intended purpose in the current period, or forfeited.
+It is an IRS rule associated with the tax benefits of the HFSA.
+Since your contributions to the HFSA aren't applied to your income taxes, they must be used for the intended purpose in the current period, or forfeited.
 Make sure to submit reimbursement claims in a timely manner.
 Claims for services incurred during the benefit year will be accepted any time during that year.
 You have a 90-day grace period (until March 31) to file all unpaid claims for that benefit year.